 The setup consists of specialized components designed to achieve precise separation of mixtures.
 Modern facilities integrate advanced control systems to maintain optimal performance during the separation.

-Primary Fractional Distillation Equipment
+Fractionating Column: The Main Fractional Distillation Equipment

 - Trays or packing materials create surface area for vapor-liquid contact inside columns.